chaoss/community/docs/community-initiatives/chaosscon.md

 ## 📔 Launch registration page

-For CHAOSScon North America, we like to partner with the Linux Foundation to have CHAOSScon be an option for registrations to Open Source Summit North America.
-The Linux Foundation can also provide a stand-alone registration for CHAOSScon only.
-The latter is the form we link to from the CHAOSScon website.

-For CHAOSScon Europe, we used Eventbrite.
+If co-locating with a Linux Foundation event, we like to partner with them for registrations to Open Source Summit.

 ## ✍ Release and advertise the schedule